dstl/YAWNING-TITAN/yawning_titan_gui/network_editor/README.md

 - `yarn start`
 - open http://localhost:4200/ in browser

+### Run node editor unit tests
+- navigate to the root of the network editor project
+- `yarn test`

+### Run node editor end to end tests
+If the node editor has not been built yet, follow the "Building the node editor files" step.

+#### Run the django server:
+- navigate to repository root
+- run `python ./manage.py runserver`

+#### Run the end to end test via GUI:
+- navigate to the root of the network editor project
+- `yarn test:e2e`
+- Select "E2E Testing"
+- YT GUI was developed primary for Chrome, however, should work in other browsers - select any browser then press "Start E2E Testing"
+- In the new window that opens, select any test to run

+#### Run the end to end test:
+- navigate to the root of the network editor project
+- `yarn test:e2e:ci`

+### Building the node editor files
+- navigate to the root of the network editor project
+- `yarn build`

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.